-You can toggle the Action Trigger On or Off by selecting the switch under Current Action Triggers.
+You can toggle the Action Trigger On or Off by clicking on the check mark under Current Action Triggers.
 See Figure 20.

 CREATING AN ACTION

 Actions are triggers or alarms set to notify you when a sensor reading identifies that immediate attention is needed.
 Types of Actions include sensor readings, device inactivity, and scheduled data.
 Any one of these can be set to send a notification or trigger an Action in the system.